 Meaning Creating vs. Meaning Seeking

-An important ongoing debate amongst existentialists lies in the question of whether we are meaning seeking or meaning creating questions.
+An important ongoing debate amongst existentialists lies in the question of whether we are meaning-seeking or meaning creating questions.
 In the end, this question is often one of theology in the sense that it is necessarily connected to a person’s basic world view and beliefs about the infinite.
-In stating that we are meaning seeking creatures the assumption is made the human life is inherently meaningful and our endeavors are to discover this meaning.
+In stating that we are meaning-seeking creatures the assumption is made that human life is inherently meaningful and our endeavors are to discover this meaning.
 The belief that we are meaning creating creatures assumes that we are able to create meaning in our lives.
 The extreme of this position would declare that there is no ultimate meaning, only the meaning we create.